less than 30 mins

-This modern version of the retro classic is cooked in the oven instead of steamed.
+This modern version of the retro jam roly-poly is cooked in the oven instead of steamed.

 Mix the sifted flour, suet, and salt together in a large bowl.
 Add enough water to make a soft dough, but not sticky.